orestbida/link-prefetcher/README.md

 Start prefetching as soon as possible.
 Abort if the cursor leaves the anchor tag before the prefetch process is done.

 ### `prefetchVisible()`
-Immediately prefetch all visible links.
+Immediately prefetch all visible links (⚠️ use with caution, can eat up a lot of bandwidth).

 ## Installation